digitalbazaar/vc/README.md

 Pre-requisites:

-* If you're using a custom `@context`, make sure it's resolvable
-* You're using the correct public keys and corresponding suites
-* Your Controller Documents are reachable via a `documentLoader`
+* Your custom `@context`s, verification methods (like public keys) and their corresponding controller documents are reachable via a `documentLoader`.

 To verify a verifiable presentation: